 Led the line gamely but still looks a shadow of the player who was so impressive during the early stages of his Premier League career.

-As solid as ever, De Gea could do little about the equalizer as Rodwell's bullet header eluded him.
+As solid as ever, he could do little about the equaliser as Rodwell's bullet header eluded him.
 Despite Sunderland enjoying the better of proceedings, he was rarely tested.

 As often seems to be the case with Jones, too often his best work was last-ditch.
 Must become far less frenetic if he is going to thrive in Van Gaal’s system.
 Appears too excitable in possession and is therefore less effective.

 Was perhaps the most assured of the back three against Swansea, but began shakily before growing into the game.

 Looked comfortable as the central point of United’s back three, but still needs to improve his distribution.
 Was withdrawn before half-time with an apparent injury to further deplete United’s backline.